 A fair share of its success is down to the masterful work of footwear designer Tinker Hatfield, who created some of the brand’s most iconic silhouettes, including the Air Max 1, MAG, and countless Air Jordans.
 There’s also a smart approach to special partnerships to be thanked, with a long list of hyped collabs that have helped the brand establish itself as one of the leading names in this notoriously picky scene.

 What do you do when you hit your mid-twenties and start to wonder whether or not you should still be rocking an oversized hoodie and Air Jordans at your age?
 You start shopping at New York-based Noah, of course.

 Set up by former Supreme creative director Brenden Babenzien, Noah is streetwear for grown-ups.
 Offering everything from corduroy caps and collegiate sweats to Oxford shirts and tailoring with a twist, its considered output provides a reliable alternative when the day comes to give up the hype.

 Undercover’s weirdly wonderful designs and next-level graphic print T-shirts made it a pillar of the ultra-hip Ura-Harajuku scene in ’90s Tokyo.
-Today, it’s one of the most respected fashion-leaning labels in streetwear and a firm favourite among those in the know.
+Today, it’s one of the most respected fashion-leaning labels in streetwear brands and a firm favorite among those in the know.